zh3nru/eMotion-Kinesthetic-Analysis-for-Emotion-Recognition/README.md

-# eMotion Kinesthetic Analysis for Emotion Recognition
+# eMotion: Kinesthetic Analysis for Emotion Recognition

 Currently in progress....